About the South Dakota Early Learning Guidelines

 demonstrating skills more typical of younger children in other areas.
 For instance, early walkers may be later talkers.

 Most of the strategies included could and should be carried out as part of a child’s everyday activities.
 Offer learning opportunities a child can select and complete on their own.
 Again, these are not intended to be an exhaustive list of how adults can support children’s growth and development but are a place to start when planning experiences or activities to support children’s progress.

 Organization of Early Learning Guidelines

-The Goals and Developmental Indicators are divided into five Domains:
+The Components, Goals, and Developmental Indicators are divided into five Domains:

-Because infant, toddler, and preschool children’s bodies, feelings, thinking skills, language, social skills, love of learning, and knowledge all develop together, it is essential to include all five of these domains in The Early Learning Guidelines.
+Infant, toddler, and preschool children’s bodies, feelings, thinking skills, language, social skills, love of learning, and knowledge all develop together, so it is essential to include all five of these domains in the South Dakota Early Learning Guidelines.

-• Components - Each Domain is further organized into Components or sub-areas of children’s development.
-This makes it easier to find the Goals related to specific areas of children’s learning.
+- Components - Each domain is further organized into sub-areas of children’s development.
+This makes it easier to find the goals related to specific areas of children’s learning.

 The age levels used in the Continuum are as follows: